ihf-code/python/session_09/slides/session_9.md

 	wheels = 4

     def get_wheels(self):
-		# This wouldn't work as you require self. if pulling the variable from the class
+		# This wouldn't work as you require 'self.'
+        # if you are pulling the variable from the class
         print(wheels)

 ```